Jill Justin

 Jill Justin-Coffel (born October 1967) is an American, former collegiate NCAA Division I All-American, right-handed hitting softball player, originally from Oak Lawn, Illinois.
-She played for the Northern Illinois Huskies softball team as an outfielder from 1986–89, partly in the Mid-American Conference and defunct North Star Conference.
+She played for the Northern Illinois Huskies softball team as an outfielder from 1986 to 1989, partly in the Mid-American Conference and defunct North Star Conference.
 She and later was a medal-winning member of Team USA softball.
 She is the 4-year batting average champion (5th overall) for the NCAA and owns nearly all Huskie batting records.

 Northern Illinois Huskies

 Justin-Coffel graduated from Harold L. Richards High School in 1986 with a Hall-of-Fame career.
 In her 1986 freshman season, she earned All-MAC conference honors and set new school season records for batting average, home runs and slugging percentage, all of which rank in the top-5 at the school.
 On April 4, 1986, Justin-Coffel hit a school single-game record of three doubles vs. the Ball State Cardinals.

 During her sophomore year, Justin-Coffel earned First Team All-American recognition.
 The Huskie broke her own average and slugging records whilst also posting new records in hits, doubles and on-base percentage.
 Justin-Coffel still heads the lists in single season slugging, while her hits and triples are tied for second place all-time in the program.
 Her school record batting average and doubles (career bests) also led the NCAA.

 Justin-Coffel also achieved a then university record 15 consecutive game hitting streak.
-On May 1, 1987, she became the first player in NCAA Division I to hit three home runs and amass a total of 13 bases for a single game (against the Bradley Braves), in which the Huskies eventually won 12-2.
+On May 1, 1987, she became the first player in NCAA Division I to hit three home runs and amass a total of 13 bases for a single game (against the Bradley Braves), in which the Huskies eventually won 12–2.
 Both record totals from the game were tops for the Division.

 In 1988, Justin-Coffel was once again honored as a First Team All-American.
 She was also selected for the All-North Star conference accolade after the program spent the previous year as an Independent.
 For the second consecutive time, she was crowned batting champ in the NCAA.
 Justin-Coffel's home run and on-base percentage were new school records, she still retains the on-base title; her hits were second only to her previous year's mark and remains top-5 all-time.
 Along with her RBI total, she earned a conference batting Triple Crown.